History of York: Roman Eboracum

 Roman wall and the west corner tower (the Multangular Tower) of the Roman legionary fort at York, with medieval additions above.
 A telltale layer of red Roman bricks can be seen at about head height.

 The Romans called the tribes in the region around York the Brigantes and the Parisii.
 York may have been on the border between these two tribes.
 During the Roman conquest of Britain the Brigantes became a Roman client state, but, when their leadership changed becoming more hostile to Rome, Roman General Quintus Petillius Cerialis led the Ninth Legion north of the Humber.

 York was founded in 71 AD when Cerialis and the Ninth Legion constructed a military fortress (castra) on flat ground above the River Ouse near its junction with the River Foss.
 The fortress was later rebuilt in stone, covered an area of 50 acres, and was inhabited by 6,000 soldiers.
 The earliest known mention of Eburacum by name is from a wooden stylus tablet from the Roman fortress of Vindolanda along Hadrian's Wall, dated to c.
 95–104 AD, where it is called Eburaci.
 Much of the Roman fortress lies under the foundations of York Minster, and excavations in the Minster's undercroft have revealed some of the original walls.

+2022 excavations in Dringhouses discovered field systems laid out in the early Roman period in the York hinterland.
+Evidence survived in the form of a series of ditches laid out in a grid pattern respecting the line of the nearby southern approach road to York.
+Pottery dates indicate use and maintenance of the field system in the 2nd century AD before falling out of use in the 3rd century.

 At some time between 109 AD and 122 AD the garrison of the Ninth Legion was replaced by the Sixth Legion.
 There is no documented trace of the Ninth Legion after 117 AD, and various theories have been proposed as to what happened to it.
 The Sixth Legion remained in York until the end of Roman occupation about 400 AD.
 The Emperors Hadrian, Septimius Severus and Constantius I all held court in York during their various campaigns.
 During his stay, the Emperor Severus proclaimed York capital of the province of Britannia Inferior, and it is likely that it was he who granted York the privileges of a colonia or city.
 Constantius I died during his stay in York, and his son Constantine the Great was proclaimed Emperor by the troops based in the fortress.
+Excavations in Queen Street in 2022 uncovered artefacts indicative of high-status activity during the 2nd and 3rd centuries AD, and may have been linked with the disposal of material generated as a result of development in the colonia during the 2nd and 3rd centuries AD.